Using SFTP for file transfers

 Here you will be able to see your server's SFTP host IP address and port as well as your username!
 Your SFTP password is the same as your game panel password.

-With our new panel if you have WinSCP installed, you can launch straight away by clicking
+If you have WinSCP installed, you can launch straight away by clicking

 Firstly, you'll have to download WinSCP to your computer. - This should be simple with their installation wizard.